continuous-dems/workshop-coastal-coupling-2026/modules/05-evaluate-dems/index.md

 It summarizes the part of the surface sampled by the available independent observations.

-For Newport, those observations primarily sample the terrestrial/topographic domain.
+For Newport, those observations sample the terrestrial/topographic domain.
 :::

 ---